ReclaimTheWild/en/feats_spells_techniques/feats.md

 ### Animal’s Arsenal
 6 Tokens
 **Learn Requirement**: Talking Animal, “Armed” feature
-**Effect**: You may gain either a second onehanded Rank 1 Natural Talking Animal-style weapon, or change your Natural weapon into a two-handed weapon (keeping its Rank).
+**Effect**: You may gain either a second one-handed Rank 1 Natural Talking Animal-style weapon, or change your Natural weapon into a two-handed weapon (keeping its Rank).

 ### Animal’s Heritage
 6 Tokens